guntur1981/go-design-patterns/03-liskov-substitution-principle/README.md

 The risk of violations will be greater if you try to mix the two things above.

-So according to above example, we only want to use the Shape interface as a generic argument for the PrintArea() function.
+So according to the example above, we just want to use the Shape interface as a generic argument to the PrintArea() function.

-Better codes would be, as follows:
+Better code would be, as follows:

 ```
 package main